USA Hemorrhoid Centers

 If your symptoms are caused by hemorrhoids, USA Hemorrhoid Centers specializes in treating hemorrhoids with hemorrhoid artery embolization (HAE).

 HAE is an innovative, minimally-invasive procedure that’s designed to reduce blood flow to the hemorrhoid and alleviate symptoms for lasting relief.
-No incisions are made, and the procedure doesn’t come with a week-long, residual pain like rubber band ligation does.
+No major incisions are made, and the procedure doesn’t come with a week-long, residual pain like rubber band ligation does.

 Frequently Asked Questions